Our goal is to improve women’s health care

 • Extent and value of using implants in surgery of pelvic organ prolapse or urinary incontinence

 The results are published in yearly national reports and in scientific publications.
-Gynop also gives several yearly national conferences for doctors, hospital administrators and midwives to facilitate discussion and quality improvement.
+GynOp also arranges several yearly national conferences for doctors, hospital administrators and midwives to facilitate discussion and quality improvement.

 Extent